-Simple or compound interest aren’t even Black-Sholes or fancy shit that requires calculus.
-It’s simple math with some exponents, and the calculators for it are widely available online, and this simple math shows the true cost is far higher than $30K.
+Simple or compound interest aren’t Black-Sholes or fancy shit that requires calculus.
+It’s simple math with some exponents, and the calculators are widely available online.
+Simple math shows the true cost is far higher than $30K.
 If someone wants to pay it, fine, do it, but to think that $30K is “only” $250 a month is why this guy is giving advice on Twitter and not working in finance.
 As far as I can tell no one else noticed this on Twitter.
 The fools are following the fools.

 The more you know about finance, the more painful the decisions of many people around you will appear.
 “Normal” consumption patterns will begin to seem crazier and crazier.
 You will hear people brag about the “house” they bought, which in fact the bank owns, and you will hear them ignore closing costs (can be 10% of the total) as well as foregone investment opportunities.
 In some markets buying makes sense, in others renting makes sense.
 Buying property was great in 2010 – 2014.
 Probably not so great today.